 The programme is taught over 24 months and includes at least three mobility periods and has been designed so that students can benefit from the specific expertise of each of the partners.

-In semester 1 students gain an overview of Museum Education in Glasgow, followed by a Study Track choice of mobility partner in semester 2 between the University of Tartu and the University of Oslo which include placement options.
+In semester 1 students gain an overview of Museum Education in Glasgow.
+In semester 2 at the University of Tartu which include placement options.

 Between semesters 2 and 3, students will have the option to attend a summer school with the European Museum Academy, the Smithsonian and/or Universidad Iberoamericana.
 The courses that are studied during the summer school are non-credit bearing but students will be able to undertake internships as part of the summer mobility period.